fieldtrip/website/workshop/hangzhou2026/analysis.md

         data_opm_hfc_clean(i) = ft_rejectvisual(cfg, data_opm_hfc(i));
     end

-    save data_opm_hfc_clean data_opm_hfc_clean
+#### Excercise

 {% include markup/skyblue %}
 For the SQUID-based recordings, we removed trials with variance above the threshold of 8e-25 Tesla-squared.
 Is it possible to use the same threshold for the OPMs?
 If not, why and does this affect the quality of the OPM signal?
 Remember that (i) OPMs are magnetometers, and (ii) they are placed closer to the scalp than the SQUIDs.
 {% include markup/end %}

-    load data_opm_hfc_clean data_opm_hfc_clean

     for i = 1:6
         cfg        = [];
         avg_opm(i) = ft_timelockanalysis(cfg, data_opm_hfc_clean(i));
     end

-    save avg_opm avg_opm

 Before concatenating the six runs, we need to rename duplicate channels.
-Duplicates arise for three reasons: (i) 9 sensors were fixed across all runs, (ii) some sensors in the sixth run were in the same slot as the fifth run due to limited remaining free slots, and (iii) errors by the researcher placing a sensor in the same slot between runs.
+Duplicates arise for three reasons: (i) 9 sensors remained fixed and were used across all runs, (ii) some sensors in the sixth run were in the same slot as the fifth run due to limited remaining free slots, and (iii) errors by the researcher placing a sensor in the same slot between runs.
 During the recording an Excel sheet was used to keep track in which slot each sensor was placed.
 We use that information to rename the channels.

-    load avg_opm avg_opm

     avg_opm_rename = avg_opm;